• Skip to main content

 A Quinoa Breakfast Bowl with Sweet Potatoes and Sausage is warm and lovely topped off by a soft, fried egg and Everything Seasoning.

-I developed this recipe out of a desire for a high protein breakfast.
+I developed this recipe out of a desire for a high-protein breakfast.
 I've become aware of the need for women of a certain age to keep up their protein intake.
 So, I'm using an app to track what I eat, keeping an especially close eye on calories and protein.
 It's challenging to get enough protein.
 The calories are not a problem!
 This seems to be the only way I can keep my weight in check.
-Eating a hearty breakfast like this helps to keep me from excess eating and snacking throughout the day.
+Eating a hearty breakfast like this helps to keep me from excessive eating and snacking throughout the day.

 It's Not Just for Breakfast